TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Identity/README.md

 ## Generic ID feature

+By default, the id for the user and the role identities is created by the string type in which the guid value is stored.

-You can also use your own ID type in **IdentityUser** by passing a generic type key in the **TKey** parameter.
+But can also use your own ID type by passing a generic type key in the **TKey** parameter.

-For example by creating a user entity.
+For example, by creating a custom entity with its id long type.

 ```csharp
 public class CustomUser : IdentityUser<long> // where long is generic type